CuddlyCactusMC/PowerOrganize/README.md

 Help Exerpt:

 	PowerOrganize v2.1
-	PowerOrganize.ps1 is used to organize files based on filetype.
+	PowerOrganize.ps1 is used to organize files based on filetype, and date.
 	WARNING!
 DO NOT USE THE -Yank FUNCTION IF FOLDER INTEGRITY IS NESSECARY

 	Command:               Description: